telerik/xaml-docs/controls/radgridview/features/pinned-rows.md

 * **None**: Do not display the pinned rows.

-**Example 1** shows that you can set the property either declaratively or at runtime like this:
+**Example 1** shows that you can set the property either declaratively or at runtime, like this:

 #### __[XAML] Example 1: Setting the PinnedRowsPosition property__